COVID-19 in Bulgaria: 40 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 40 New Cases in the Last 24 hours

-There are 373 people with a diagnosis in hospitals, of which 43 are in intensive care units.
-One person was cured during the past day.
+To date, there are 346 people in hospitals with a diagnosis of COVID-19, of which 30 are in intensive care units.
+There are 10 new hospital admissions.

+Three people have been cured in the last 24 hours, and a total of 1,264,164 since the beginning of the pandemic.

 Follow Novinite.com on Twitter and Facebook